Statistics BX/MS Joint Degree Program (3+1)

 • Coursework:

-• BX/MS students must complete 9 courses in total, including STAT 244X0-245X0 taken in the first three years.
-They must also complete an MS paper and a 30-minute presentation.
-For detailed requirements, see the Requirements and Regulations for Statistics MS Candidates.
+• BX/MS students must complete 9 courses in total, including STAT 244X0–245X0 taken in the first three years, as well as an MS paper and a 30-minute presentation.
+For full details, see the Statistics MS Student Handbook.

 • BX/MS students may substitute STAT 30030 (= STAT 24410) and STAT 30020 (= STAT 24510) required by the Statistics MS with STAT 24400 and STAT 24500 if taken during the first three years.